replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

   # weight determines the order that charts with "useHelmInstall: true" are applied, with lower weights first.
   weight: 42

+  # helmUpgradeFlags specifies additional flags to be passed to the `helm upgrade` CLI command.
+  # The "--install, -i" flag is already specified by KOTS in order to install the helm chart if it's not already installed.
+  # Flag values must be preceded by a `=` or written on a new line.
+  helmUpgradeFlags:
+    - --skip-crds
+    - --no-hooks
+    - --timeout
+    - 1200s
+    - --history-max=15

   # values are used in the customer environment, as a pre-render step
   # these values will be supplied to helm template
   values: